fengalin/media-toc/README.md

 # media-toc [![Build Status](https://travis-ci.org/fengalin/media-toc.svg?branch=master)](https://travis-ci.org/fengalin/media-toc) [![Build status](https://ci.appveyor.com/api/projects/status/eu9p6ggcflj89h3v?svg=true)](https://ci.appveyor.com/project/fengalin/media-toc)
 **media-toc** is an application to build a table of contents from a media file or to split a media file into chapters.
-It is primarily developed in Rust on Linux, it runs on Windows and should also work on macOS.
+It runs on Linux and Windows and should also work on macOS.

 You might also be interested in [media-toc-player](https://github.com/fengalin/media-toc-player): a media player with a table of contents.